LBruni98/Prototyping/README.md

 ### 3.2.2 Data Driven
 Data Driven models detail the sequence of actions, along with the response of the system to the input.
 Certain UML diagrams can be used to describe data flows, putting emphasis on the data given via an input by the user and can describe the basic processes of what the program does.
 The diagrams note both the function of the user as well as the admin or the system, detailing the data given based on the inputs of the user[10].

+## 3.3 Finding a Methodology for a Project
+In the case for my project, “Road Rage”, we would have to find the user that would be considered for the methodology, this way it can pave the way for any future test plans and lay down the requirements for developing the game.

+Before gathering the type of user, we would have to understand what the project is.
+It’s more along the lines to be a racing game with many features that allow for more than one racing type and customization options but can allow for a more relaxed playstyle for casual gamers, thanks to a quick play mode.
+The users that would be considered first would be more casual users, where they would understand the type of application and would be ready to use it, but haven’t gotten the experience, which would be understandable for the quick race mode of the game.
+The other users would be for more knowledgeable types, where they would’ve had previous experience in terms of a racing game or games in general and have the skills necessary with this type of application.

+In terms of behaviour modelling, we would have to know about what the user would do when playing the game.
+As stated before, the use case provides the visual representation of a programs requirements and in data driven cases, it details a sequence of actions along with the system’s response.
+In terms of our game, the behavioural model suitable would be a use case model, where the actions of the game would have to be noted to determine the main goal of the project.

+Now comes the point of what methodology would be necessary with both the end user and the behaviour modelling.
+Evolutionary prototyping would seem to be a fit for the elements above, where the prototype would be built first and the occurring feedback from the users would help refine it until it met the requirements properly.
+The end users would be ready to test the fundamental elements of the game to ensure it match their requirements and would be ready for the next iteration.

 ## 4. Methodolgy relating to end users
 For this section I will use my project “Road Rage”, a single player project for a college course.
 Road Rage is a racing game, with features including multiple cars, a car customizer and different race modes.